 Eighty per cent of caregiving for older adults is provided by families, usually by a spouse, partner or adult children.

 Families may help an aging parent or spouse with daily activities, finances such as banking or paying bills, or personal care such as bathing and dressing.
 They may take on these responsibilities out of love or a sense of personal or family duty.
 Every family is different.
-Some family relationships are very positive and mutually supportive.
+Some family relationships are very positive and supportive.
 Others experience mixed feelings, conflict and tension.

 What types of abuse or neglect can happen to older adults?

 Abuse and neglect in later life can affect a person’s health, happiness and safety.
 Older adults can experience different kinds of harm from people they rely on or trust.
 It can take many forms including physical, emotional, financial, sexual, spiritual or social.
 Abuse and neglect can include withholding medication or the necessities of life.

 Most people do not intend to become abusive or neglectful.
 They may feel uncomfortable or overwhelmed with the changing roles in their family, especially if the older adult now relies on them.
 Some family members may not know how to provide the care or help needed.
 They may not understand the nature of the health concern and how it affects the older adult's abilities or behaviour.

 In some situations of abuse, people may use physical force or emotional control over the other person.

 For some spouses in later life, both the person providing care and the person receiving care may have some difficulties with their health, memory or ability to make decisions.
 This can affect how people relate and react to each other.

 Family caregivers often have other responsibilities at work or at home, such as their own families.
 Trying to handle these can lead to tensions and conflicts within the family.
 Family caregivers may have personal problems including financial, mental health or substance misuse.
 It may be hard for them to safely offer caregiving.